smii/APC_64_40_11/README.md

 # APC_64_40_11

 Remote script for the Akai APC40 with Ableton Live 11 based on APC_40_9 Remote script.
-Bumped the version to Ableton Live 11 by converting the whole codestack from Python 2 to 3.
+Bumped the remote script version to Ableton Live 11 by converting the whole codestack from Python 2 to 3.

-Beneath you can find the original README with some minor changes regarding versioning of Ableton.
+Below  you can find the original README with some minor changes regarding versioning of Ableton.

 --